fumofumoenjoyer/.config/README.md

 Download/Clone this repo and move the files to your config directory (.config) except the Pictures and zsh folders these go on the home directory.

 To use my zshrc and my prompt add a dot on the start of histfile and zshrc and move them to the home directory with the prompt.json file.

+To theme Qt/KDE apps do this:

+Edit /etc/environment as root by sudo nano /etc/environment and add the line QT_STYLE_OVERRIDE=kvantum and save.

+Then select your theme in kvantum catupucchin themes are preinstalled since there is no tokyo-night for kvantum in the AUR.

 ## Binds
 SUPER + Return  = Kitty Terminal Emulator